 For the Employment Based Green Card, it can take months or years to get the Green Card.
 Several steps are required and agencies require extensive documentation.
 The procedure can become complicated, so most agencies recommend hiring an experienced attorney.
 They can guide you through the documentation and deadlines for a smoother transition.

-Each one has its own procedures and documents you need to submit, so the article will go through how you can successfully complete each one.
-The most important factor you need to know is that the Employment Based Green Card process must be initiated by your employer in the United States.
+The most important fact you need to know is that the Employment Based Green Card process must be initiated by your employer in the United States.
 The employee or anyone else cannot start the process of applying for the Green Card.

 To start the process of getting their employees a Green Card, employers must file to get the PERM Certification from the DOL.
 This includes these steps: